istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Prerequisites

-1. Azure Subscription with specified payment method (CentOS-Based 8.0 is an Azure MArketplace product and requires the payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (CentOS-Based 8.0 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/openlogic.centos?tab=Overview) product and requires the payment method to be specified in Azure Subscription)

 2. To create the VM, you will need to: